Saint Anselm College: Athletics

 Saint Anselm College competes at the NCAA Division II level in 23 men's and women's varsity sports.
 The college offers baseball, basketball, cross country, football, golf, ice hockey, lacrosse, skiing, soccer, tennis, field hockey, volleyball, track & field, bowling and softball programs open to all students.
 Saint Anselm's sports teams are known as the Hawks; their colors are blue and white.
 The Hawks participate as a member of the Northeast 10 in most sports.
 In women's ice hockey and women’s bowling, the Hawks compete as de facto NCAA Division I programs in the New England Women's Hockey Alliance and the East Coast Conference, respectively.

+On October 24, 2024, the Saint Anselm College Women's Field Hockey team won the NCAA Division II National Championship.
+The overtime goal against Kutztown University was scored by fifth year senior Maddie Davis '25.
+This was the first national championship the college has won although the women's softball team and men's and women's basketball teams have had very successful playoff runs in recent years.

 Student organizations

 Student organizations on campus include arts & culture organizations, performance groups, sports groups, political organizations, religious organizations, and social action groups.
-Clubs on campus include The Knights of Columbus, Alpha Phi Omega, Abbey Players, Campus Activities Board, Classics Society, The History Society, Democrats, Republicans, Green Team, Italian Club, Dance Club, Muslim Student Association, Jazz Band, Organization for Life, Mock Trial, Psychology Club, and Yearbook Club.
-One example of college organizations playing an active role in the local community is the Saint Anselm College Knights of Columbus, Council 4785 in Manchester, New Hampshire who were awarded the 2009–2010 National Community Activity Award for creating a comprehensive recycling program at the New Hampshire State Prison for Women.
+Clubs on campus include Alpha Phi Omega, Abbey Players, Campus Activities Board, Classics Society, The History Society, Democrats, Republicans, Green Team, Women in Business, Dance Club, Jazz Band, Hawks for Life, Mock Trial, Psychology Club, Yearbook Club, and Men of Color.
+The Saint Anselm College chapter of the Knights of Columbus, College Council 4785 in Manchester, New Hampshire, was awarded the 2009–2010 National Community Activity Award for creating a comprehensive recycling program at the New Hampshire State Prison for Women.
 The Campus Activities Board (CAB), a student-run organization, runs several committees that oversee campus-wide activities and student services.
-In 2008, CAB organized singer Howie Day, in 2009, the band Third Eye Blind performed at the college.
-Jason Derulo and Matt Nathanson performed there in 2010.
+In the past, CAB recruited musical acts including Howie Day, Third Eye Blind, Jason Derulo and Matt Nathanson to perform there.
 More recent acts have included Marc E. Bassy and Jesse McCartney.